 What is the timeline of the study?

-Study implementation will last approximately 2 years and is expected to be completed by 2027.
+Study implementation will last approximately 2 years.